 Potential Fennel Problems

-As a member of the carrot family, fennel is often host to the parsley worm.
+As a member of the carrot family, the fennel plant is often host to the parsley worm.
 While this may sound like a dire situation, there is one circumstance where it’s a good thing!
 The attractively-striped caterpillar will become a beautiful black swallowtail butterfly for the small price of a few fennel fronds, so leave them alone and plant a few extra seeds and everyone is happy.

-Fennel is actually quite trouble-free.
+The fennel plant is actually quite trouble-free.
 In fact, the biggest trouble you may face in your garden is the fennel itself.
 Left to themselves, these plants grow huge — sometimes around 5 feet tall — and dominate wherever they’re sprouting with masses of feathery foliage.

 Related Post: How To Get Rid Of Aphids

-I think of poor, friendless fennel as a lone wolf in the garden so give fennel a place by itself where it can grow tall, feed pollinators, and not inhibit the rest of your harvest.
+I think of the poor, friendless fennel plant as a lone wolf in the garden so give it a place by itself where it can grow tall, feed pollinators, and not inhibit the rest of your harvest.
 My favorite plan for fennel is to give it its own growing space right near the entrance of a house.
 The strong smell is pleasant for people but deters pests.
 The dried leaves are also a flea deterrent so throw a handful of fennel in the kennel (easy to remember) for happier dogs.

 Additionally, don’t plant fennel near dill.
 Though they’ll tolerate each other’s presence well enough, they’re close enough relatives to cross-pollinate and make saving seed for next year an issue.